mveeprojects/springBoot_TFL/README.md

 So far it retrieves data on the status of all lines from the /status API linked below, maps this to a simple java object of my own and outputs to localhost:8080/ as a list of results in simple JSON.

+_localhost:8080/_ - view status of all lines

+_localhost:8080/issues_ - view lines with service issues

 ## TFL APIs ##

 https://api-portal.tfl.gov.uk/docs